MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mcafee-to-microsoft-defender-setup.md

 |Control Panel in Windows     |Follow the guidance here: [Turn on Microsoft Defender Antivirus](https://docs.microsoft.com/mem/intune/user-help/turn-on-defender-windows). <br/><br/>**NOTE**: You might see *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus* in some versions of Windows.        |
 |[Advanced Group Policy Management](https://docs.microsoft.com/microsoft-desktop-optimization-pack/agpm/) <br/>or<br/>[Group Policy Management Console](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/use-group-policy-microsoft-defender-antivirus)  |1.
 Go to `Computer configuration > Administrative templates > Windows components > Microsoft Defender Antivirus`. <br/><br/>2.
 Look for a policy called **Turn off Microsoft Defender Antivirus**.<br/> <br/>3.
 Choose **Edit policy setting**, and make sure that policy is disabled.
 This enables Microsoft Defender Antivirus. <br/><br/>**NOTE**: You might see *Windows Defender Antivirus* instead of *Microsoft Defender Antivirus* in some versions of Windows. |

-### Verify that Microsoft Defender Antivirus is in passive mode
+### Confirm that Microsoft Defender Antivirus is in passive mode

 Microsoft Defender Antivirus can run alongside McAfee if you set Microsoft Defender Antivirus to passive mode.
 You can use either Command Prompt or PowerShell to perform this task, as described in the following table: